 Depending on your age, you can take a variety of healthy tests and challenges through the program.
 One challenge, the Presidential Active Lifestyle Award, offers recognition for those who complete an 8-week course of exercise and healthy eating.

-On the official website, www.fitness.gov, you can find out much more about National Physical Fitness and Sports Month and The President's Challenge.
-You can also find lots of great fitness and healthy eating tips.
+On the official website, www.fitness.gov, you can find out much more about National Physical Fitness, Sports, Nutrition and The President's Challenge.
+You can also find lots of healthy eating tips.

 Whether you are young or old, staying active is important.
 So get outside, get moving, do something you enjoy.
 Sign up for The President's Challenge.
 Or simply work harder to eat better.
 When it comes to your health, every little bit helps.

 Stuck at work all day?
 You can still get in shape and stay healthy.Read about exercising at your desk

 Low-impact exercises can be as effective as high impact—but be easier on joints.Read about low-impact exercises